Digital Footprint

 Each screen state record includes the following:

-The time the new state of the phone has started.
-Internally stored as record_time
+Record Time: The time the previous state of the device had started.
+Internally stored as record_time.

-The time the new state of the phone has ended.
-Internally stored as end_time
+End Time: The time the previous state of the device had ended.
+Internally stored as end_time.

 Interpretation